SeriousM/BugTracker/README.md

 - Documentation (if any) must contain _why_ something happen, _not how_.
 - Base classes must be postfixed with `Base`.
 - Mutable class properties must be exposed as `Properties`, not as `Fields`.
-- Prefer the use of IList<T> for public api's instead of IEnumerable<T> to signal that the collection is materialized.
+- Prefer the use of List<T> for public api's instead of IEnumerable<T> to signal that the collection is materialized.
 Otherwise the consumer of your public methods can get confused and call `.ToList()` on your collections.
 - Avoid throwing the base exception type `Exception`.
 Instead, find or create appropiate exception types like `NotSupportedExpection` or `InvalidOperationException`.
 - Avoid **ANY** static properties or methods!
 - Please avoid returning method returns like `return GetSomeobject(...)` or passing method returns as parameters like `collection.AddRange(GetMassiveArray(...))`.
 Instead, assign the output to a variable and return this one instead.
 Exceptions to this rule are: `return returnValue.ToTaskResult();` and `return ex.ToExceptionTaskResult();`.
+- Use commands to manipulate data in the database so that it's easily testable and reusable.

 ## Name schema